epournaras/DIAS-Documentation/docs/source/index.rst

 DIAS - Dynamic Intelligent Aggregation Service
 ==============================================

 Welcome to the DIAS documentation.
+DIAS provides real-time data analytics for the IoT, highly adaptive and truly decentralized.

+If you follow the instructions below, you will be up and running in matter of minutes.

 DIAS stands for Dynamic Intelligent Aggregation Service.

-It's purpose is to provide real-time data analytics, highly adaptive and truly decentralized.

-If you follow the instructions below, you will be up and running in matter of minutes.

-The original research paper can be found at http://evangelospournaras.com/wordpress/wp-content/uploads/2013/04/Multi-level-Reconfigurable-Self-organization-in-Overlay-Services1.pdf.

 **Dynamic**